 - Setting up and running the software

-- Static Analysis flow - Setup for static IR analysis & static voltage drop debug
+- Static analysis flow — setup for static IR analysis and static voltage drop debug

-- Dynamic Analysis flow - Setup for dynamic voltage drop analysis & dynamic voltage drop debug
+- Dynamic analysis flow — setup for dynamic voltage drop analysis and dynamic voltage drop debug

 - Using Tcl commands